 Protective Suit Standards

-Also called personal protective equipment wear or PPE wear, protective suits offer partial or whole body protection from workplace hazards.
+Personal protective equipment wear or PPE offer partial or whole body protection from workplace hazards.
 Protective suit standards ensure that protective wear meets a consistent set of minimum requirements verified in a standard way.

 There are also National Fire Protection Agency (NFPA) standards and mil-spec documents covering the performance requirements of protective suits, though military standards are increasingly replaced with industry standards for protective wear set by the ASTM or ISO.